Gatrrr/Sprint-Challenge--Advanced-CSS/README.md

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+1. Adaptive screens are set to a certain width/size.
+Response responds to the devices size to fit the site.

+2. Mobile takes priority and you build up from mobile to desktop.

+3. This allows for 1rem to equal 1px to make it easier equivalate.
+(1.6 rem = 16px for example.)

+4. Date preprocessing is a technique that involves transforming raw data into an understandable format easier to read and easier to find specific elements.

+5. The entire concept of less is by far the best element.
+The hardest concept has to be parametric mixins.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up